90s Fashion Women

 9. Claw Clips, Tiny Hairclips, Zig-Zag Hairbands, and Velvety Scrunchies

 The must-have holy trinity in every girl’s backpack back in the day!
-The 90s were famous for their timeless accessories and if nowadays you use claw clips solely at home, back in the day they were trendy and came in all shapes, forms, colors, and sizes.
+The 90s fashion for women were famous for their timeless accessories and if nowadays you use claw clips solely at home, back in the day they were trendy and came in all shapes, forms, colors, and sizes.
 Colorful extensions and braids added to the hair with tiny clips became even more popular at the end of the decade.
 Scrunchies made from every material you can think of were also part of the necessary items in girls’ backpacks, and besides being used on hair, they were oftentimes used as bracelets!
 The practicality they offer!

 As you may see, many of today’s modern pieces that feel relatively fresh, exciting, and new actually have originated and are part of the reoccurring 1990s’ trend fever that has taken us in the last decade.
 Which ones are your favorite?
 Which ones will become stables of your capsule wardrobe?
 Let us know in the comments down below!